 You know how there are things you just love and you can live with forever.
 Then there are things that you loved at the time you did them, and even for years after, but then the time comes when you just need to change things up.
 Well, this kitchen china cabinet makeover is the latter.

 For a while there I was starting to think it wasn’t going to happen.

-My decoupaged kitchen counter took much longer than I thought it would so it kinda slowed down the progress of other projects.
+My decoupaged kitchen counter took much longer than I thought it would so it kinda slowed down my progress on other projects.